 In 2003, Glück was named the 12th United States Poet Laureate.
 That same year, she was named the judge for the Yale Series of Younger Poets, and she served in that position through 2010.

-Glück taught at Williams College for 20 years and is currently Rosenkranz writer-in-residence at Yale University.
+Glück taught at Williams College for 20 years and is adjunct professor of English and Rosenkranz Writer-in-Residence at Yale and Visiting Professor with the Stanford Creative Writing Program.
 She was elected a Chancellor of the Academy of American Poets from 1999 – 2005, and she is a currently member of the American Academy and Institute of Arts and Letters.

 Try refreshing the page or contact us if the problem persists.

 Photo Katherine Wolkoff